karlo445/karlo445/README.md

 I'm a front-end developer but I'm also slowly progressing in game development with C#!

-- 🌱 I’m currently learning Jest.js
+- 🌱 I’m currently learning testing libraries for React
 - 💬 Ask me about anything!!
 - 📫 How to reach me: karlosimicdev@gmail.com